Nico-Posateri/c-and-js-raycast-engine/README.md

 Again, the textures and sprites used in the **c-rc-engine** build were made by myself, using [Aseprite](https://www.aseprite.org/).

+<>

+I started reminiscing about the Game Boy's dot-matrix display and the monochromatic green of early handheld gaming.
+I went in a slightly different direction, opting for a 1-bit palette of green and blue.
+I like the contrast and I feel that these two tones convey a similar feeling to that of the Game Boy's dot-matrix.
+However, I'm tempted to go back and make textures more reminiscent of the 1989 handheld console.

+<>

 [Raycasting Engine course](https://pikuma.com/courses/raycasting-engine-tutorial-algorithm-javascript) taught by [Gustavo Pezzi](https://github.com/gustavopezzi).